 The rental grant is in addition to any land tax relief provided under the Government’s scheme for landlords.

-The Department of Human Services will administer the rental grant scheme and applications will close on 30 September 2020.START APPLICATION
+The Department of Human Services administers the rental grant scheme.

 For more information, visit the Frequently Asked Questions page.

-Applications for the grant will be open until 1 June 2020.
+Applications for the grant will be open until midnight 28 February 2021.

-Visit the $10,000 Emergency Cash Grants for Small Businesses page to start your application.
+Visit Small Businesses Grants to start your application.

 Payroll tax relief